bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 plus code to load it.
 We also provide features that should be used to build machine learning models.

+*Note: there is no need to review any of the provided links to successfully complete the task.*

 Preparing
 ---------